-Before applying, please read carefully through the list PhD project descriptions advertised to ensure that your background matches the area of research
+Before applying, please read carefully through the list of PhD project descriptions advertised to ensure that your background matches the area of research.

 You don’t need to have completed your Master degree at the time of application.
 But you must have received your degree by the time you start your PhD studies.

 How many students does the IMPRS-UFAST accept every year?

 The IMPRS can accept approx. 10–15 students per admission cycle.

 What financing opportunities are there?